 Changes in urine concentration often point to underlying medical issues that require attention.

-This guide outlines the common reasons why a dog may not be concentrating urine, what you can do at home, and when to seek veterinary help.
+This guide outlines the common reasons why a dog may not be concentrating urine and why immediate veterinary care is required.

 Dog Not Concentrating Urine: Common Causes